Concertone for two Violins and Orchestra: Movements

 The first movement shows similarities to the French style of writing at the time, however the dynamic markings are more of the Mannheim style.
 Mozart wrote out the cadenza for the first movement.
 The extended long second movement displays lyrical trills and a masterful polyphonic interaction of the solo performers.
 The minuet finale is cheerful and at a faster tempo, also affording the soloists opportunities to display their virtuosic skills.
 A typical performance lasts between 25 and 30 minutes.

-Orchestration

-Two solo violins, two oboes, two French horns, two trumpets and strings.